kant/sharpapp/README.md

 ![screenshot](https://github.com/mirinsoft/pimpapp/blob/master/pimpapp.png)

-## Key Features
+## Features

-PimpApp will cover the following areas to prepare you for "net" after a clean install
+PimpApp will cover the following areas to prepare you for "net" after a clean install or majore Windows 10 updates

 * Privacy
 	- Run a privacy template and disable the most telemetry functions to improve the "real" Windows experience.